A £5 donation can help us have a cup of tea and a meaningful conversation with over 60 individuals!

 Business & crowdfunding donations

 Gateway welcomes the support of any business or personal donations to help create a real difference for the clients we serve.
-If you would like to donate, please email the team and a manager will be in touch to discuss the options with you to ensure the donations are spent in a way that guarantees maximum impact.
-Find out how recent donations have made a difference.
+If you would like to donate, please email us at email@example.com and we will be in touch to discuss the options with you and to ensure the donations are spent in a way that guarantees maximum impact.

 The best thing you can do is direct them to their local council.
 Local authorities have a duty to help people experiencing homelessness.
 Depending on their circumstances, the council may be able to offer emergency accommodation or help them secure longer-term accommodation.
 If possible, rough sleepers should approach the council they have a local connection to.
 This will usually be wherever they have most recently lived.
-To find contact information for local councils, visit the Gov.uk website.
+To find contact information for local councils, visit the Gov.UK website here.

 Gateway is just a single part of a much larger collection of services and community initiatives that aim to alleviate homelessness across Lancashire.